Banata

 Security Considerations

-- Short expiry window -- OTPs expire after 10 minutes, limiting the window for interception.
+1. Short expiry window -- Codes expire after 10 minutes, limiting the window for interception.

-- Single-use codes -- Each OTP is consumed on verification and cannot be reused.
+2. Single-use codes -- Each code is consumed on verification and cannot be reused.

-- Email account security -- Like magic links, OTP security depends on the security of the user's email account.
-For higher-security applications, combine email OTP with MFA (TOTP).
+6. Email account dependency -- Like all email-based authentication, security depends on the user's email account.
+For higher-security applications, consider pairing Email OTP with MFA (TOTP) as a second factor.

 Troubleshooting